Alana Chan, Conductor/Music Director

 Certified Advanced Specialist in Piano, Theory & History (Royal Conservatory of Music)

-Alana Chan is an active music educator, adjudicator, pianist and conductor across Canada, America, Europe, Macau and Hong Kong.
-In 2018 she was appointed Music Director of A Little Night Music Orchestra and since 2015, she has been the Music Director of the Simon Fraser University Concert Orchestra.
-The orchestras she has performed with and conducted include the London Serenata, Prague Summer Nights Symphony Orchestra, Vancouver Metropolitan Orchestra, Vancouver Academy of Music Symphony Orchestra, Pacific Region International Summer Music Academy Orchestra, Hong Kong Symphonia, Hong Kong Elite Chamber Orchestra, Hong Kong Children’s Symphony Orchestra on concert tour in Vienna, and the Chamber Orchestra of New York at the International Respighi Conducting Competition where she was the first female conductor to be awarded Honorable Mention in Carnegie Hall.
-Summer of 2018, Alana was the Assistant & Cover Conductor for the fully staged opera “The Magic Flute” by Mozart at the Prague Summer Nights Music Festival in the historical Estates Theater in Prague (the only theater left standing that Mozart performed in).
-She also conducted a staged opera scenes concert in Tabor, Czech Republic.
+Recently selected as one of the four top emerging conductors in Canada by the Winnipeg Symphony Orchestra, Alana Chan was featured in the “RBC Canadian Conductors Showcase”.
+She is currently the Music Director of A Little Night Music Orchestra and Simon Fraser University Concert Orchestra.
+The orchestras she has conducted include the Winnipeg Symphony Orchestra, Vancouver Metropolitan Orchestra, Hong Kong Symphonia, Hong Kong Elite Chamber Orchestra, Hong Kong Children’s Symphony Orchestra on concert tour in Austria, Prague Summer Nights Symphony Orchestra, London Serenata, and the Chamber Orchestra of New York at the International Respighi Conducting Competition where she was the first female conductor to be awarded Honorable Mention in Carnegie Hall.
+Summer of 2018, Alana was the Assistant & Cover Conductor for the fully staged opera “The Magic Flute” by Mozart at the Prague Summer Nights Music Festival in the Estates Theater in Prague (the only theater remaining where Mozart performed in).
+She also conducted two staged opera scenes concert in Tabor, Czech Republic.
 Alana was invited to return to Prague again in the summer of 2019 for the production of Mozart’s “Don Giovanni” and “Marriage of Figaro”.
-Back home in Canada during the same year, she was invited to conduct one of the fully-staged performances of the musical production “Once Upon a Mattress” by Rodgers and Barer, presented by the North Shore Light Opera Society.
-Alana’s past and present conducting mentors include Dr. John Farrer, Professor Howard Williams, Dirk Brossé, Salvatore Di Vittorio, Timothy Long, John Nardolillo, Frank Klassen, Ken Hsieh, Arthur Arnold, and Jimmy Chiang.
+Back in Canada, she guest conducted a performance of the musical “Once Upon a Mattress” by Rodgers and Barer, presented by the North Shore Light Opera Society.
+Since 2017, Alana has been invited every summer to conduct the orchestral concerts for the annual Taiwanfest to promote tourism and multiculturism in Vancouver.
+Alana’s past and present conducting mentors include Ken Hsieh, Timothy Long, John Nardolillo, Dr. John Farrer, Professor Howard Williams, Dirk Brossé, Frank Klassen, Jonathan Darlington, Arthur Arnold, and Jimmy Chiang.

 In her earlier musical career as a pianist, amongst many other awards, Alana was a first prize winner at the Canadian Music Competition, the Kay Meek Competition, and was named top ten young talented pianists in the International Pacific Piano Competition; followed by her debut piano concerto performance with the legendary Canadian conductor Maestro Victor Feldbrill and the Vancouver Academy of Music Orchestra at the Orpheum Theatre.
 Her piano teachers were Professor Saida Matyukov, Professor Lee Kum Sing, and renowned pianist Choi Sown Le.
 Alana achieved Master of Arts in Music with Distinction and was awarded the Scholastic Award from the Hong Kong Baptist University.
 Shortly after, she was featured in the Hong Kong Ming-Pao Daily newspaper for being one of the most successful alumni of HKBU.
 Upon invitation, she wrote and published an article on “Playing Together as One” for The Pianist Magazine (Issue 9).
 Recently, Alana was interviewed by the Japanese magazine Fraser Monthly for their March 2019 issue.

 Alana’s abundance of music teaching experience involved leading music workshops, school bands and choirs.
-She has founded and taught the school choir at the Jockey Club Sarah Roe School (the only international school for students with special educational needs in Hong Kong) of the English Schools Foundation.
+She has found and taught the school choir at the Jockey Club Sarah Roe School (the only international school for students with special educational needs in Hong Kong) of the English Schools Foundation.
 Alana was a music instructor at the Hong Kong Academy for Performing Arts.
-In 2012, she was invited by the Government of Hong Kong to give a series of “Summer Music Workshops – First Music Lessons” including an interactive presentation on “Peter and the Wolf by Tchaikovsky” for two consecutive summers.
+In 2012, she was invited by the Government of Hong Kong to give a series of “Summer Music Workshops – First Music Lessons” including an interactive presentation on “Peter and the Wolf by Tchaikovsky” and an introduction of Western and Chinese instruments for two consecutive summers.
+The competitions she adjudicated include the 61st Canadian Music Competition (CMC), 20th Asia Piano Open Competition (final round), Vancouver International Music Competition (1° round), 25th & 26th Annual Edith Lando Gifted Youth Music Competition, Phyllis Salter Annual Piano Competition, Vancouver Academy of Music Junior and Intermediate Symphony Concerto Competitions, and Mozart School of Music Vancouver Piano Concerto Competition.
 Alana is currently on faculty at the Vancouver Academy of Music and is a certified Advanced Specialist in Piano, Music Theory & History of the Royal Conservatory of Music.
-The competitions she adjudicated include the 61st Canadian Music Competition (CMC), 20th Asia Piano Open Competition (final round), Vancouver International Music Competition (1° round), 25th & 26th Annual Edith Lando Gifted Youth Music Competition, Phyllis Salter Annual Piano Competition, Vancouver Academy of Music Junior and Intermediate Symphony Concerto Competitions, and Mozart School of Music Vancouver Piano Concerto Competition.
 She is currently the Vice President of the Canada International Arts and Music Society; and is on the board for the Vancouver Women’s Musical Society.
-Besides music, she has also made contributions in the field of Chemistry and was awarded the Vice President Research Award from the Simon Fraser University.

 Christopher Haas, Associate Conductor